openwide-java/owsi-core-ansible/docs/source/prerequisites.rst

    # at project root
    virtualenv venv
    . venv/bin/activate
-   pip install sphinx python_bootstrap_theme sphinx-builder
+   pip install sphinx sphinx_bootstrap_theme sphinx-autobuild

    # then each time you need to work with sphinx
    . venv/bin/activate